TrajectoryMover: Generative Movement of Object Trajectories in Videos: Related Work

-In this work, we address the complex task of shifting an object's 3D motion trajectory within a source video while strictly preserving its original relative 3D dynamics.
+In this work, we address the complex task of shifting an object's 3D motion trajectory while preserving plausible interactions with the scene, without needing to manually specify detailed trajectories for updated interactions.
 The primary obstacle to achieving such motion-preserving trajectory movement is the scarcity of paired video data suitable for supervised training.
 We address this by introducing \nameDataset, a data generation pipeline for large-scale synthetic data of paired videos specifically designed to provide the ground-truth supervision necessary for trajectory manipulation.
 By fine-tuning a video generator on this diverse corpus, we achieve precise, generative control over object paths.